patrickweng7/vip/Notebook-Aditi-Prakash.md

 # Week 4: September 15th, 2021
 ## Overview
 Received bootcamp subteam assignments (I am in Bootcamp Subteam 4) and explored Kaggle Titanic dataset.
 Discussed Titanic ML assignment wherein each member of our subteam is to select a learner, use it to predict the 'Survived' feature in the Titanic dataset, and determine the FNR and FPR of that learner.
-All of our learner's must be codominant, meaning that no learner should outperform any other learner on both minimization objectives (FNR and FPR).
+All of our learners must be codominant, meaning that no learner should outperform any other learner on both minimization objectives (FNR and FPR).
 Exchanged contact information with team and decided to meet throughout the week and create Slack channel for communication.
 Discussed preliminary ideas for data preprocessing and hyperparameter tuning.

 ## Team Meeting Notes
 ### Notes on Titanic ML Assignment